G-Core/gcore-videoplayer-js/packages/player/docs/api/player.clipsplugin.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Adds a behavior of showing a text over the seekbar to indicate the current clip.
+PLUGIN that shows text over the seekbar to indicate the current clip.

 **Signature:**